Table of Contents[Hide][Show]

 In the wild chickens are omnivores, feeding on insects, seeds, and small animals such as lizards, mice, and snakes and can live between 5 and 10 years.
 Through domestication chickens have become bigger, more fearless, and have been bred to lay larger eggs.
 In general, there are 3 main types of chicken – meat producing, egg-laying, and dual-purpose.
 Chickens can be raised free-range (access to outdoors), free-run (able to move freely within the barn), or on factory farms (caged), and can be fed differing diets including conventional (grain-fed), organic, or given pasture access.
 Conventionally raised chickens are slaughtered as early as 6 weeks, with free range or organic birds at about 14 weeks.

 Worldwide, each year more than 50 billion chickens are raised for meat and eggs.
 Chicken breast is arguably the most popular part of the chicken, but every part can be consumed, with favorites varying across cultures.
-While some people swear by white meat, others are partial to “the dark side” including drumsticks, thighs, and wings.
-Still others go for chicken feet, giblets, heart, liver, and neck to name a few but the best bang for your buck definitely comes from purchasing chicken whole.
+While some people swear by white meat, others are partial to “the dark side” including drumsticks, thighs, and neck.
+Still others go for chicken feet, giblets, heart, and liver to name a few but the best bang for your buck definitely comes from purchasing chicken whole.
 (Yum!)

 Nutrivore Score for Chicken Dark Meat, Without Skin – 281